pyodide/pyodide/docs/project/related-projects.md

   JupyterLite-based environment that comes with additional packages from the weather and climate community, and patches to support loading and working with large (remote) datasets.
 - [Cubite](https://cubite.io) is a multi-tenant LMS platform that uses Pyodide for in-browser Python execution in course content via a custom [EditorJS plugin](https://github.com/amirtds/editorjs-code-editor).
 Read more about [how Cubite uses Pyodide for interactive learning](https://cubite.io/blogs/run-python-in-browser-pyodide-editorjs).
 - [codeplug.org](https://codeplug.org) is an in-browser suite for programming amateur radio transceivers.
-It leverages [CHIRP](https://chirpmyradio.com/projects/chirp/wiki/Home)'s radio drivers using PyIodide and WebSerial to let the user program radios from anywhere.
+It leverages [CHIRP](https://chirpmyradio.com/projects/chirp/wiki/Home)'s radio drivers using Pyodide and WebSerial to let the user program radios from anywhere.

 ## Workarounds for common WASM and browser limitations